Bathroom Installation, Design & Refurbishment Essex

 - Thermostatic – use both hot and cold water to prevent scalding, ideal for mixer showers

 - Monobloc – A single tap that provides both hot and cold water

-Most bathrooms incorporate a shower some are fitted over the bath (in which case a shower bath is usually fitted) others are fitted in their own enclosure.
+Most bathrooms incorporate a shower.
+Some are fitted over the bath (in which case a shower bath is usually fitted).
+Others are fitted in their own enclosure or a shower room.

-Mixer Showers – Mixer showers can be incorporated with bath taps (thermostatic taps) or fitted on their own.
+Mixer Showers – Mixer showers can be incorporated with bath taps (thermostatic taps) or fitted independently.
 Thermostatic mixer showers mix hot and cold water to reach the desired temperature.
-A thermostats used to maintain your preferred temperature and to prevent accidents in case the cold water supply pressure drops.
+Thermostats are used to maintain your preferred temperature and prevent accidents in case of the cold water supply pressure drops.
 Some systems allow for a shower pump used to increase water pressure.

 Electric Showers – Electric showers take water from the cold water supply and heat the water instantly to a set temperature.
 The shower pressure will match your mains water supply pressure.
 Electric showers are not ideal for low water pressure areas.

 Digital Thermostatic Showers – Safe showers that maintain temperature well.
 Controlled by a digital remote control so you can switch the water on and off while standing outside the shower.